When considering a slam, you

 chosen.

-trump suit, a new-suit bid by you shows a suit where you hold an ace.
-It asks
+you and partner have agreed on a trump suit, a new-suit bid by you shows a suit

-partner to cooperate by bidding a suit where he holds an ace.
-To save bidding room when you're cuebidding,
+where he holds an ace.
+To save bidding

-both partners should always bid the cheapest suit in which they
+room when you're cuebidding, both partners should always bid the cheapest suit in which they have

-king or a singleton).
+or a singleton).
 Here's an example:

 AKJ74